Changissnz/selfinterest/README.md

 that specific individual, supposed to always be regarded as an icon, as long as the practice of history goes on.
 Dynamics such as these show the unexpected that believed loyalties can result in with just the right kind of flux.
+Self-interest means nothing in some places, supposedly in hyper-collectivist or anti-individualist arrangements.